 Another possible explanation for the claimed taste of rocks might be synaesthesia caused by their texture and temperature.
 I know of no firm evidence for this particular type of synaesthesia but from everything I have read about synaesthesia and taste, particularly the work of Charles Spence who has recently published a few articles in The World of Fine Wine, it would not seem at all surprising.

 Finally, a few random facts: 1) Broadening things out from a consideration of rocks, metallic smells are now known not to derive directly from the metals, but from interaction with oils from the human body.
-2) The graphite in pencils is at least 50% clay, so if your wine tastes like pencil lead it is quite possible that it is the clay you are thinking of.
+2) Pencil lead contains clay as well as graphite, so if your wine tastes like pencil lead it is quite possible that it is the clay you are thinking of.
 Medical grade charcoal tablets are probably a better model for how carbon tastes, and as I remember them they are very neutral in flavour.
 3) The chalk sticks you use to write on blackboards are not chalk, but gypsum.
 All this may not be hugely important, but I think it does show that we need to be a bit careful about the words we use as not everyone will have the same associations, and certainly the link between the words we use and the actual rocks and minerals is not at all straightforward.

 Another thing worth noting is that wine does contain metal ions, which count as minerals for some people.
 Indeed, one can go further and demonstrate that the metal ions found correlate with the vineyards in which they were grown.
 Here is one study that has shown that, and I am sure there are more.
 But this seems to be a bit of a red herring when it comes to the perception of minerality in wine, as the concentrations of metal ions are so low as to be undetectable, at least at the conscious level.
 And if you could detect them you would expect a salty sensation, which is rarely ever reported in wine.
 Just under 0.3% of notes in CellarTracker use the words salt, salty or saltiness.
 I understand there is some doubt as to how these metal ions get into the wine.
 Through the vine roots is certainly one possibility, but another plausible explanation is that it is through dust on the surface of the grapes.
 So if this is the cause of minerality in wine, and I doubt it very much, there is a possibility it can be easily manipulated!
 Also, before we get too excited by metal ions in wine, and wanting more of them, we should remember that heavy metals (which include some of the minerals in the study linked to above) are poisonous, and a few years ago heavy metals in wine raised health concerns in some quarters.